DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_3.md

 ```
 Specifying multiple outputs is as simple as listing many strings separated by commas.
 You can specify multiple inputs or parameters in exactly the same way.

-Notice that the path to each output file is included.
-Snakemake requires all paths to files to be specified relative to the Snakefile.

 Add the code above to the Snakefile.

+> NOTE: The path to each output file is included.
+> Snakemake requires all paths to files to be specified relative to the Snakefile.

 ## Completing the rule